carpentries-incubator/geospatial-python/episodes/04-geo-landscape.md

   ArGIS Online which you host locally.
 ESRI welcomes development on their platforms through their [DevLabs](https://developers.arcgis.com/).
 ArcGIS software can be installed using
   [Chef Cookbooks from Github](https://github.com/Esri/arcgis-cookbook).
-In addition, ESRI offers the [arcpy python library](https://pro.arcgis.com/en/pro-app/3.1/arcpy/get-started/what-is-arcpy-.htm) as part of an ArcGIS pro licence allowing bring all operations from the ArcGIS pro GUI to the python ecosystem.
+In addition, ESRI offers the [ArcPy Python library](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm) as part of an ArcGIS Pro licence, allowing to translate operations in the ArcGIS Pro GUI to Python scripts.
   * Pitney Bowes produce [MapInfo Professional](https://www.pitneybowes.com/us/location-intelligence/geographic-information-systems/mapinfo-pro.html),
   which was one of the earliest desktop GIS programs on the market.
   * [Hexagon Geospatial Power Portfolio](https://www.hexagongeospatial.com/products/products)